amrnth/TabHistoryNav/README.md

 - [x] Support back and forward actions
 - [x] Support navigation to previously closed tabs, and skipping closed tabs
 - [ ] Support Edge, Safari, Firefox
+    - [x] Edge supported
+    - [ ] Safari, Firefox - need to do some workarounds
 - [ ] Publish to Chrome WebStore
 - [ ] Find a better key comb??